It all comes down to attitude.

 4.)
 Again, this is crucial.
 The market for private schools that is bound to emerge from this setup shall not be encumbered with any of the regulatory apparatus of the modern public school system (short or basic safety standards, perhaps).
 This means that they will be outside the purview of union contracts, certification requirements, class size mandates, special education mandates, restrictions on disciplinary measures, and any other mandates you can think of.
 Meanwhile, the public schools would continue to operate in accordance with the current regulatory framework.

 5.)
 Restrictions on the rebate would have to be limited in order to avoid a situation in which women bear multiple children only to redeem more vouchers.
 Although such behavior is unlikely, since the parent would have to wait five years for the child to become profitable, the risk of perverse child-bearing incentives is real.
 Thus, the rebate would be limited to two children in a family.
 The third child would still be provided the voucher, but would not be eligible for rebate money.
 Other restrictions could apply, given the political imperatives.
 If the state wishes to combat illegitimacy, the rebate could only be applicable to two-parent families, giving women a huge incentive to bear children in wedlock, or to get married once they have a child, and to stay married until their children reach adulthood, when the social consequences of divorce are lessened considerably.
 Such a proposal would not be discriminatory, since all children are given the voucher, and their right to a "free" education, regardless.
 All it means is that extra privileges are tied to responsibilities.
 Recall that illegitimate children would still have the right to attend their local public school just as they do now in addition to retaining their rights to the voucher.
 It is merely the unmarried mother who would not be eligible for the rebate.
+Note also that while it is probably necessary to limit rebate privileges to two children, the other conditions, while in my view desirable, are not necessary.
+This is to say that if feminists find the idea of denying rebates to unmarried mothers abhorrent, the plan could function without such a measure, although my personal view is that it's high time action was taken to discourage illegitimacy.

 The principle advantage of this idea is that it has a built-in failsafe mechanism.
 The very worst thing that could happen is the perpetuation of the current system, since the public schools would continue to operate exactly as they do now.
 And this feature has a twin component in that it would pit the modern public schooling apparatus in direct competition with an open- market alternative.
 This is to say, that if the maze of regulations, union contracts, and mandates that are tied to public education is truly good for the students, as is claimed by the propaganda organs of the industry, it should give the public schools an advantage over the open-market alternatives, thus placing them in no real danger.
 If, however, the current collection of regulations and contractual laws is not good for the children, but rather represents a thousand species of graft designed to feather the nests of sundry parasitic industries that mooch off of education money, such as professional development committees, task-forces, workshop hucksters, lawyers, education schools, and publishers, then the open-market schools should be able to provide a far superior education at the fraction of the price, eventually forcing the public education apparatus to reform its fiscal ways or face certain extinction.